 Neil Perry has ceased the embargo on Cantonese cuisine at Spice Temple to bring you the best damn yum cha in Melbourne

 So Neil Perry is doing yum cha.
-It’s no secret that the head of the Rockpool group has a soft spot for the wok, but when Perry launched Spice Temple in 2010, Cantonese cuisine was notably eschewed in favour of Sichuan, Xing Jiang and Hunan dishes.
+It’s no secret that the director of culinary brands at the Rockpool dining group has a soft spot for the wok, but when Perry launched Spice Temple in 2010, Cantonese cuisine was notably eschewed in favour of Sichuan, Xing Jiang and Hunan dishes.

 So why yum cha?
 And why now?
 "We felt it was the appropriate lunch solution for a Melbourne crowd," says Perry, "and we decided it was important to have the cornerstones like the har gao (prawn dumplings) in place, but delicate versions with sustainable ingredients and distinct flavours, as well as the (non-Cantonese) dishes that we love to make."